ShopGoodwill

 My Role

 Phase 1 — Planned all primary research.
-Designed and built the tree testing tool.
+Designed and built the tree testing tool with Drake Durflinger.
 Owned tree test synthesis and IA iteration.
 Designed the categories navigation menu.
 The filtering UI and location finder were not mine.

 Phase 2 — Project manager.
 Owned the unmoderated Maze study end-to-end — study design, participant filters, task scripts, data review.
 Moderated three user tests and gathered the time-on-task and error metrics across all nine sessions that guided redesign direction.
 Did not design the prototype.